DanielDFY/d3d12book/README.md

   * BlendDemo : This demo is based on the *TexWaves* demo from the previous chapter, adding blending effect to the land and water.
 Also add fog to the scene.
 * Chapter 11 Stenciling
   * StencilDemo : Render a scene with a wall, a floor, a mirror and a skull.
 The mirror can reflect the skull and the shadow of the skull is on the floor.
+* Chapter 12 The Geometry Shader
+  * TreeBillboards : ...
 * ...